kirnap/MachineLearningAndrewNG/README.md

 ## Contact
 ---
-In case any of explanation needed plesase contact: okirnap@gmail.com
+In case any of explanation needed or any better implentation that you have plesase contact: okirnap@gmail.com

 ## Requirements
 ---